What is an accident at work?

 If it is confirmed that the accident was work-related, the employer must enter it in the accident book and, if it was an accident with incapacity for work for more than 3 days, he must draw up a record and send it to the relevant authorities and institutions and also forward it to the employee.

-Occasionally, we receive queries where the injury occurred de facto during or shortly before or after working hours, but the employee was away from the workplace at the time.
+We see occasional queries where the injury occurred de facto during or shortly before or after working hours, but the employee was away from the workplace at the time.
 In this case, we need to distinguish which moment it was.

 - If you are only on your way to the workplace, or have already left it after working hours, this is not in the performance of your duties and any injury is not work-related.